 So, to me, requiring that an industry show actual losses before any relief can be provided is exactly the wrong approach under the law.
 And my question is whether you agree that relief must be provided when industry is being materially affected by imports regardless of whether the industry is actually suffering losses?

-Ms. Lane.
+Ms. LANE.
 I agree with you, sir.
-Senator Rockefeller.
-All right.

 And can you say a word more?

-Ms. Lane.
+Ms. LANE.
 I think that you are exactly right, that the law requires material loss, materially affected.

 Senator Rockefeller.
 Right.